mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 - Supports file types including Microsoft Office documents, PDFs, and text-based files only; does not support PNG, JPG, or video files.
 - Partially indexes files larger than 4 MB.

+## Prerequisites:
-## Prerequisites: Configuring AAD OAuth 2.0/OpenID Connect for Veeva Vault Graph Connector
+### Configuring AAD OAuth 2.0/OpenID Connect for Veeva Vault Graph Connector

-### Step 1: Register an Application in Azure AD
+#### Step 1: Register an Application in Microsoft Entra ID

 1. **Go to** Azure AD > App Registrations and **create a new application**.